 Many venues and sometimes clients will require the company they work with to have a full risk assessment for the equipment they’re operating.
-This can sound both dull and over-whleming but its actually fairly straight-foward.
+This can sound both dull and over-whelming but its actually fairly straight-forward.

 Thankfully some DJs have put their risk assessments online for all to see so you can take a look and follow their template.
 Here’s a really detailed one covering both venue and DJ equipment.
 Here’s another fairly simple DJ risk assessment covering just DJ equipment.

 Any business using electrical appliances needs to have all the devices PAT tested.
 Some insurance, liability and otherwise requires it and indeed some venues will require you to have it too.
 A local PAT certified electrician can usually conduct a test for you and this only needs to be done every 2 years or so.

 To make sure your equipment always passes you should look after it, buy rugged long lasting cables and equipment.
 Keep your equipment in strong and well padded cases.